-When you make your audience aware of your profile, then you will naturally find freelance clients. 😁
+When you make your audience aware of your profile, then you will naturally find freelance contrat. 😁

 - A landing page to capture your prospects’ contact information in exchange for a resource you send them: a digital book, a checklist, a video training, etc.

-- A landing page to present your paid offers, correlated to the resource you sent them previously.
+- A landing page to showcase your paid offers, correlated to the resource you sent them earlier.

 Then you need a dual acquisition system:

 - 🔵 Drive traffic (visitors) to step 1 to convert them into leads.

 - 🔵 Warm up your leads after step 1 to turn them into customers.

 To attract traffic, you can create content and optimize it for search engines and social networks, or you can advertise online.
 To warm up your prospects, you can use an autoresponder to do e-mail marketing for example.
 In short, create a lead acquisition system to find work freelance.

 Use an adapted content strategy

 Once you have defined a suitable acquisition strategy, it is time to move on to the writing part, namely the content strategy.
 What is it exactly?
 Well, here are a few points to explain in depth 🌊